iioinc/iioScript/README.md

 ### Conditional Operations

-Sometimes something should only occur if some value is true.
-In iioScript this is accomplished with `if` statements and boolean evaluations.
+Sometimes something should only occur if some condition is true.
+In iioScript this is accomplished with `if` `else` statements and boolean evaluations.

 ```
-var shouldAddShape = true
+var shouldAddBlueShape = true

-if shouldAddShape
+if shouldAddBlueShape
   add center blue square 100 end
+else
+  add center red square 100 end
 end
 ```

 Note that `true` is not the only "truthy" value.
-Any value that exists except for `0` is considered to be evaluated to `true`.
+Any value that exists except for `0` will be evaluated to `true`.

 `false` can be used in the opposite case, and the `!` operator can be used to negate any boolean value.

 ### Randomness

-Sometimes its more useful to get a random value than it is to specify one.
-In iioScript this is done with the `random` function.
+Sometimes a random value is more useful than a specified one.
+In iioScript this is done with the `random` command.

 ```
 var a = random 1 to 10